-Colleges not meeting at least 90 percent of the target for a core performance indicator must provide an improvement plan with their annual Perkins report and allocate funding in their annual Perkins budget to address any core indicator deficiencies.
+Colleges not meeting at least 90 percent of the target for a Core Indicator of Performance must provide an improvement plan with their annual Perkins report and allocate funding in their annual Perkins budget to address any core indicator deficiencies.
 Colleges may use college funding sources instead of Perkins funds or combine Perkins funding with other college funding to address deficiencies, so long as the combination of funds does not violate federal, state, or NCCCS funding rules.
 Perkins funds must also address an identified gap in the CLNA.

-3. Does this activity support the development of a new, or expand an existing CTE program of study/pathway identified in the college's CLNA(s)?
+3. Does this activity support the development of a new, or expand an existing CTE Programs of Study/pathway identified in the college's CLNA(s)?

-Section 135(a) states that the recipient shall use "funds to develop, coordinate, implement, or improve career and technical education programs to meet the needs identified in the comprehensive needs assessment..."
+Section 135(a) states that the recipient shall use "funds to develop, coordinate, implement, or improve Career and Technical Education programs to meet the needs identified in the comprehensive needs assessment..."